semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 ## Jenkins

-To add a Semgrep configuration file in your Jenkins pipeline:
+To add a Semgrep configuration snippet in your Jenkins pipeline:

-1. Edit or create your `Jenkinsfile` configuration file within `.github/workflows` in the repository you want to scan.
+1. Edit or create your `Jenkinsfile` configuration file in the repository you want to scan.
+You can also edit your `Jenkinsfile` from Jenkins's interface.
-2. Copy the relevant configuration file from the following tabs provided and commit the file.
+2. Copy the relevant code snippet provided after these instructions.
+3. Commit the configuration file.
 3. The Semgrep job starts automatically upon detecting the `Jenkinsfile` update.
-4. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF`.
+4. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF` definition provided within the code snippet.

 <Tabs
     defaultValue="jenkins-semgrep"